Camp Wellness & Special Needs

 How will my child’s special needs be accommodated?

 All staff will receive training in how to work with adolescents with special needs.
 Parents will complete an application form about their child.
-To best accommodate each child, the Director of Inclusion will work with every family before camp on an individual learning plan to enable your child to make a successful transition into the inclusion program.
+To best accommodate each child, the Camp Wellness team will work with every family before camp on a camper success plan to enable their child to make a successful transition into camp.

 Is my child right for this program?

 This program is not a good fit for chalutzim (campers) who require one-on-one supervision, have mobility difficulties, heart problems, major medical needs, or are not able to use the bathroom independently.
-Our Director of Inclusion will be available to speak by phone to answer your questions directly to see whether the inclusion program is appropriate for your child.
+Our Camp Wellness team will be available to speak by phone to answer your questions directly to see whether camp is appropriate for your child.

 How do we register?